Poseidon Expeditions - your polar cruise operator

 Ice is a defining element of the polar environment.
 It is also a quintessential aspect of the polar expedition experience.
-On a cruise to the
+On a cruise to the Arctic or Antarctica, you will likely see all kinds of ice, including glaciers, icebergs and sea ice.
+In preparation for your voyage into the icy realms, let’s take a closer look at how these ice features are formed, starting with glaciers.

 The formation of a glacier starts with the sun.
 Solar radiation heats the oceans and causes seawater to evaporate into freshwater vapor, which rises into the atmosphere to form clouds.
 The water now has all the energy it needs to reshape the world.
 The sun is also responsible for the weather patterns that move clouds from the tropics to colder regions.
 When clouds reach areas where the air temperature is at or below freezing (0 degrees Celsius or 32 degrees Fahrenheit), the water vapor condenses into delicate ice crystals.
 These crystals accumulate in the air to form snowflakes or other frozen precipitation, which fall from the sky.